The Time Ships: Plot summary

-After the events related in The Time Machine, the Time Traveler (his first name, Moses, is given in the novel but applied to the Time Traveler's younger self) prepares, in 1891, to return to the year 802,701 and save Weena, the Eloi who died in the fire with the Morlocks.
+After the events related in The Time Machine, the Time Traveler (his first name Moses is given in the novel but applied to the Time Traveler's younger self) in 1891 prepares to return to the year 802,701 and save Weena, the Eloi who died in the fire with the Morlocks.
 He reveals that the quartz construction of the time machine is suffused with a radioactive substance he calls Plattnerite for the mysterious benefactor who gave him the sample to study twenty years earlier, in 1871.

-The Time Traveler departs into the future and stops in AD 657,208 when he notes the daytime sky has gone permanently dark.
+The Time Traveler departs into the future and stops in 657,208 when he notes the daytime sky has gone permanently dark.
 He arrives and is abducted by a branch of Morlocks more culturally advanced than the ones he met before.
 One of their number, Nebogipfel (the name of a character from Wells' The Chronic Argonauts), explains after hearing the Time Traveler's own story that the conflict between Eloi and Morlocks never occurred due to the Writer's publication of the story that became The Time Machine.
 The timeline he sought to go to is inaccessible to him now.
 The Morlocks of this timeline have constructed a Dyson sphere around the inner Solar System and use the Sun's energy to power it.
 Humans as the Time Traveler knows them live on the sunlit inner surface of the Sphere while the Morlocks live on the outer shell.
 The Time Traveler convinces Nebogipfel that he will help him understand the time travelling mechanism of the time machine if the Morlock takes him back to it.

 When he thinks he is unobserved, the Time Traveler reactivates his machine and travels to 1873 to persuade his younger self to stop his research on Plattnerite.
 Nebogipfel, who took hold of the Time Traveler once he realized what he was doing, follows him there.
 As the Time Traveler attempts to persuade his younger self, whom he calls "Moses" to avoid confusion, to stop his research by providing Nebogipfel as proof that reality is changed by time travel, a tank-like Juggernaut pulls into Moses' yard.
 The army personnel on board, commanded by Hilary Bond and accompanied by an older version of the Time Traveler's friend Filby, take Moses, Nebogipfel, and the Time Traveler to their 1938, where World War I has stretched over twenty-four years due to the discovery of time travel which was influenced by the latter's work.
 Britain's major cities are all encased in Domes, and with the contributions of Austrian expatriate Kurt Gödel, the government hopes to win the war by altering Germany's history conclusively.